cysouw/graphicalgrammar/text/english.md

 The use of capital letters for main clauses and lowercase letters for subordinate clauses reflects the influence of the German tradition of sentence analysis.
 The notation of multiple levels of subordination through superscripts may likewise derive from Friedrich Bauer (see [@sec:bauer1850]), although I have found no direct evidence that Findlater was familiar with Bauer’s work.
 Such an influence is nevertheless plausible in light of Findlater’s strong command of German and his keen interest in grammatical analysis.
 At the same time, Findlater’s remark concerning the limited usefulness of deeply nested subordination is somewhat surprising, given that German grammatical literature is replete with examples featuring numerous clauses arranged in complex hierarchical structures.
 Findlater's approach to the analysis of complex sentences is adopted by Bain (see [@sec:bain1863]) and probably also influences Dalgleish (see [@sec:dalgleish1863]) and Meiklejohn (see [@sec:meiklejohn1862]), though without any explicit acknowledgement to Findlater.

-### Mason (1858) *English grammar*
+### Mason (1858) *English grammar* {#sec:mason1858}

 Charles Peter Mason (1820-1900) was a teacher and owner of a school at Denmark Hill in south London.^[I have not been able to find any biographical information about Mason.
 The obituary of his wife Eleanor (Edwards) Mason in the West Sussex Gazette of 10 October 1912, page 4, mentions that Charles was "for many years the proprietor of a school at Denmark Hill".
 This obituary is available online at <https://www.britishnewspaperarchive.co.uk/viewer/bl/0002166/19121010/090/0004>, accessed 25 June 2026.]
 On the title page of his books he self-identifies as a Fellow of University College in London and at various points he alludes his work to prepare his pupils for admission to university [e.g. @mason1861: iv].
+Mason is listed as one of the examinars for English language and literature for the College of Preceptors [@preceptors1882]

 Mason wrote various textbooks on the analysis of the English language.
 His main work is the *English grammar including the principles of grammatical analysis* [@mason1858], which is revised and reprinted at least up to a 40th edition from 1901 [@gorlach1998: 233].
 From the 25th edition onwards [@mason1881] the phrase *the principles of* is dropped from the title.
 Throughout his life, Mason also prepared various shorter version of his grammar and various books with supplementary exercises, all of which do not seem to contain any new or different ideas from his grammar.
 Early in his career Mason also published a few books with linguistic analyses of literary works.
 Mason [-@mason1859] is an analysis of a poem by William Cowper (1731-1800), namely the first book of *The Task* (1785) called *The Sofa*.
 As part of the literary analysis, Mason performs a detailed syntactic analysis of two stanzas from the poem, exemplifying his analytic approach [@mason1859: 47-50].
 A similar book deals with John Milton's (1608-1674) *Paradise Lost* (1667), also including a syntactic analysis of a few excerpts [@mason1861: xi-xvi].